 For storm drainage filtration and landscaping, Caltrans has found that biochar will break down to very fine sizes under compaction and does not stay in place unless it is covered with another material.
 Caltrans also found that many suppliers do not test the material to IBI standards.
 This is viewed as a quality control issue by Caltrans.
 Research into the use of biochar for storm water filtration is continuing and there is one experimental application located at the intersection of I-680 and I-80 in Cordelia.
 He use of biochar in landscape maintenance or design is not planned.
 While Caltrans uses wood mulch, biochar is not included in soil amendments.
 Further, there is no research currently being undertaken into its possible landscaping applications, including water retention and nutrient retention due to reduced leaching.
-He had been down to store the properties of the store of the properties of the properties of the store of the properties of the pro
+He had been done to reduce the place of t